smhurf/lewagon_challenges/07-Best-Practices/03/02-Product-Categories/README.md

 In this part, we will use a multivariate regression to isolate which product categories correlate with wait time.

-- Prepare a training set made of product categories as dummy variables and a constant.
-Prepare your target variable and center it to the mean.

 - Run an OLS model and print out variables with significant coefficients.
 Which product categories correlate with higher wait_time?

 👉 Hint: you can use the function `return_significative_coef` defined in `olist/utils.py`